 Beer – Various locally brewed brands usually including Heineken and Tiger

 Camera – bring it with a waterproof thingy – there will usually be plenty of photo ops

 Checks – marked with an “X”.
 360 degrees, 100 or so metres maximum to next paper

 Circle – The GM and RAs run a traditional hash circle after the run

-Cost – You pay B150 (women) and B200 (men) for the run and the drinks and nibbles afterwards.
+Cost – Visitors don’t pay more than B300 (maybe less) for the run and the drinks and fruit afterwards.

 Dress Code – hash gear – i.e. running clothes that can get dirty!